 Different pension providers will offer different fund choices and may have different charging structures. so it's important to shop around before selecting one to invest in.

-If you’re paying National Insurance contributions, you should be entitled to a State Pension when you reach State Pension age.
+If you’re paying National Insurance contributions and qualify, you should be entitled to a State Pension when you reach State Pension age.
 On its own, it's unlikely to provide a comfortable retirement, but can be an important part of your overall retirement income.

 How do I contribute to a pension? < Back to summary